-Notwithstanding this, our commitment to the Teaching School has remained as strong as ever and our relationship moving forward with FCAT and its constituent academies will continue to be one of mutual co-operation and support.
-To reflect the responsibilities of Teaching Schools as now determined at national level the Teaching School has been re-named as Fylde Coast SCITT Ltd to reflect its focus on teacher training at both primary and secondary levels.
+Notwithstanding this, our commitment to the Teaching School remained as strong as ever and our relationship moving forward with FCAT and its constituent academies will continue to be one of mutual co-operation and support.
+As now determined at national level the Teaching School became, solely, a provider of initial teacher training.
+It has been renamed as Fylde Coast SCITT Ltd to reflect its designated role as teacher training provider at both primary and secondary levels.